Inner London Magistrates Court Poor Box

 - Amount: Varies (not publicly disclosed)

-- Purpose: Support for charitable organizations working with vulnerable populations
+- Purpose: Support for charitable organisations working with vulnerable populations

 - Application: No public application process - trustee discretion only